PierreBarrat/TreeTools.jl/docs/src/basic_concepts.md

 !!! warning "Copying a tree"
 	The call `tree2 = node2tree(tree.root)` will produce another tree that shares nodes with `tree`..
 This is usually not a good way to copy a tree, since the actual tree nodes are not copied.
 Any modification of the nodes of `tree` will also modify those of `tree2`.
 To make an independent copy, simply call `copy(tree)`.

-Internally, a `Tree` objects has the following fields that can be accessed if needed.
-- `lnodes`: a `Dict` mapping labels to nodes.
-- `lleave`: a `Dict` mapping labels leaves.
-Naturally, this is a subset of `lnodes`.
-- `root`: the root node.
-- `label`: a name for the tree.